rmatusza/16-Bit-CPU-Software-Tools/README.md

 ---

 ## ⚠️ Project Status
 This project is currently a work in progress.
-Refer to the below feature list for overall status.
+Refer to the below feature list for status overview.

 # Feature List